ljan/sonoffgrinder/README.md

 ## Setup
 Connect the Motor of the Coffee Grinder to the Output of the Sonoff and the Pushbutton to Pin 14 and Ground.
+Connect the TX to SCK and RX to SDA of the Display.
+(0,96" OLED)

 ## Usage